-The uniqueness of service marketing, analyzing and designing service processes, systems, and service organizations, tuned to maximizing service quality, customer value, customer satisfaction and loyalty.
+The uniqueness of service marketing and analyzing and designing service processes, systems, and service organizations, to maximize service quality, customer value, customer satisfaction, and loyalty.
+(Cross-listed with IBUS 4325.)
+(Credit will not be given for both MKTG 4325 and IBUS 4325.)